-The Public Art Panel will be looking for site specific design for permanent display making the GreenWay an ever evolving and interesting pedestrian and cycling corridor.
+The Public Art Panel will be looking for site specific designs for permanent display making the GreenWay an ever evolving and interesting pedestrian and cycling corridor.
 This public art program will provide the crowning feature of the GreenWay Missing Links program - a partnership project between State Government NSW and Inner West Council, set to expand and enhance this 6.8km green corridor from the North (Iron Cove) to the South (Cooks River).
 The GreenWay exists today due to the tremendous contributions and caretaking of many, many people and groups.
 Artists are invited to tell the stories of the GreenWay through their creative responses to this vital and verdant green space.

-Up to 13 site specific artworks will be installed across 5 precincts to reflect an understanding of the GreenWay and deepen people's relationship to this special place.
+Up to 13 site specific public artworks will be installed across 5 precincts to reflect an understanding of the GreenWay and deepen people's relationship to this special place.

 - Stage one: Expression of Interest stage.
 Completed April 2021

 - Stage two: Selected artists offered a design development fee of A$1,000 to refine their designs for presentation to the GML Public Art Panel.
 Artists selected by the panel will proceed to Stage 3.

 - Stage three: Selected artists will be commissioned to work with the GML design team to further refine their design for fabrication and installation on the GreenWay in 2023.

 Commissioned artists are set to become part of the GreenWay Missing Links design and construct process at an early stage, strengthening the integration of their work into the overall urban design of each site.
 This level of teamwork will mean that site, urban design and artwork will visually connect with each other, to become key features along this green corridor.

 During this presentation, interested Artists were walked through the GreenWay Missing Links Program.
 Artists were able to ask questions about the program and the various sites.